Zzhu17/Demand_Forecast_Analysis/README.md

 - What is the short-term demand outlook (7/14/30 days)?
 - What does this imply for operations and logistics?

+## Forecasting Use Case
+The forecast is intended to support medium-term planning decisions, such as:
+- How much inventory to allocate for upcoming periods
+- How to prepare for seasonal demand spikes
+- How to balance service level against inventory cost

+The output is designed to be interpretable and stable enough for operational use.

 ## Data & KPI
 Source: Olist public dataset (orders table).
 - Grain: daily
 - KPI: daily order count
 - Key field: `order_purchase_timestamp`
-- Filtering: excludes `canceled` and `unavailable` orders (adjust if needed)
+- Filtering: excludes `canceled` and `unavailable` orders (adjust if needed) No external demand signals (promotions/pricing) are assumed.

 Raw data: `raw/olist_orders_dataset.csv`